anedanman/trust-me-setup/installers/tobii/README.md

 ### 4. Test the Tracker

-After calibration, test the tracker using the provided script:
+After calibration, specify the actual screen resolution in the `constants.py`, and test the tracker using the provided script:
 ```
 python trackertest.py
 ```